needle-tools/needle-engine-support/documentation/technical-overview.md

 ## glTF Assets

-Models, textures, animations, lights, cameras and more are stored as [glTF 2.0 files ⇡](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html) in Needle Engine.
+Models, textures, animations, lights, cameras and more are stored as [glTF 2.0 files](https://registry.khronos.org/glTF/specs/2.0/glTF-2.0.html) in Needle Engine.
-Custom data is stored in [vendor extensions ⇡](#vendor-specific-gltf-extensions-needle_).
+Custom data is stored in [vendor extensions](#vendor-specific-gltf-extensions-needle_).
 These cover everything from interactive components to physics, sequencing and lightmaps.

 ### Supported glTF extensions